Azure/Health-Data-and-AI-Blueprint/faq.md

 'SqlServer' = 21.0.17199\
 'MSOnline' = 1.1.166.0

-The script will try to unload and load the correct scripts running deploy.ps1 -installmodule.
-However, if permissions are not set correctly on the local computer or if module permissions were changed, it is possible the script will not be able to set the correct versions of the modules.
+The script tries to unload and load the correct scripts running deploy.ps1 -installmodule.
+If permissions are not set correctly on the local computer.
+Or module permissions were changed.
+The script will not load the correct versions of the required modules.

-If a module fails and will not load the correct version, remove the modules in question from your PowerShell install directory, and then rerun the deploy.ps1 -installmodule command.
+If a module fails it's recommended that you remove the modules from your PowerShell install directory, and then rerun the deploy.ps1 -installmodule command.

 **Why do I need to add my subscription administrator to the AAD Admin role?**

-Role-based access control requires that an administrator be granted administrative rights in AAD.
+Role-based access control requires that the deployment use administrator rights in AAD.
 For a detailed explanation, see:

 -   [Delegating Admin Rights in Microsoft Azure](https://www.petri.com/delegating-admin-rights-in-microsoft-azure)